 - Just enough information to get us back together

 We are lucky that we have lived in a small town since the girls were born so we found that knowing their Aunt’s name and grandparents came in handy as well.
 Our last name is very distinct as well so most people knew us.
+Knowing their name is one of the best travel safety tips we can give.

 We have also been lucky to have the ‘divide and conquer’ method with the girls.
 One parent, one kid.
-It has made it pretty easy over the time but there have been some hiccups.
+It has made it pretty easy over time but there have been some hiccups.

-You need to make sure you all know where you are going.
+When you are travelling with teenagers you need to make sure you all know where you are going.
 Not addresses or anything like that but for example the night market.
 I find this allows the kids to

 - Imagine what it will be like